 The vast majority of payment processors are either owned by, or work closely with, sponsor banks.
 It’s not enough to just find a payment processor who can handle those credit card payments for you- the banks essentially have final say on who is approved and who isn’t.
 With all the negative publicity that the tobacco industry has received over the years, the big banks simply don’t want to be involved with anything linked to cigarettes.
 While eCigs are nowhere near as harmful as tobacco, banks are more worried about their public image than looking into things for themselves.
 Since they have no shortage of clients, they can afford to reject this whole industry, especially since we are only in the early days of eCigs.
 It’s only smaller banks that are willing to take on companies like yours, and even so, limit eCig companies to high risk merchant accounts only.

 As well as worrying about their reputation, banks also don’t want to work with clients who pose a higher-than-average financial risk.
+That’s why businesses like collection agencies are also often classified as high-risk.
 In practice, a merchant account works almost like a continuous short-term loan.
 They give you back the money from each credit card payment before the payment is actually processed.
 It therefore only takes up to 48 hours for the business to receive their funds, but depending on the customer, the bank might not get their money back for a whole month.
 Naturally, that’s quite a risk for the bank to take on.
 In a month, you could take payments from a whole heap of stolen or overdrawn credit cards.
 The payments would then be refunded, and the bank would end up having to cover the cost.
 Alternatively, an eCommerce company could fail to deliver the goods, and the customers could then cancel the payment.

 Whenever someone buys from your eCig store, they have a whole six months to file what’s known as a chargeback, where they contest the charge they paid to you.
 If you lose this chargeback, then you’ll have to give them their money back- and eCig companies are more at risk of chargebacks than other companies.
 This puts them in the “high risk” category, and a lot of banks decide that it’s simply not worth the hassle to take on these clients.